rayros25/jumbohack2024/README.md

 Ensure that all packages found in the invasive_scraper.py are installed in your computer if any errors arise.

-NOTE: Do not move the game or script seperately.
+*NOTE:* Do not move the game or script seperately.
 Move the outside dir instead.

--- Sources --
+## Sources
 Background images were either sourced from Tufts or Creative Commons distributions.
 Links are available in the Image Sources pdf.
 References used are cited in the Works Cited pdf.